CurryOnCoders/SagaBus/CurryOn.Akka.Persistence.Elasticsearch/ReadMe.md

 ﻿# CurryOn.Akka.Persistence.Elasticsearch
 Akka.net Persistence Plug-in for Elasticsearch.
 Includes Event Journal, Snapshot Store, and Query Read Journal.
-Utilizes the CurryOn.Elastic.FSharp library to interface with Elasticsearch from F#.
+Built on the CurryOn.Akka.Persistence.Streaming Framework and utilizing the CurryOn.Elastic.FSharp library to interface with Elasticsearch from F#.